What causes flashing

 Frequently Asked Questions

-How do I know if my roof flashing needs to be repaired?
+How do I know if my flashing is failing?

 Connect with certified professionals in your area